armbian/build/documentation/geek-faq.md

 	./compile.sh

-# What is the process behind?
+# What is behind the build process?

 Build process summary: